Sailor Moon (1994 TV pilot): Discovery

 The two-minute music video, which contained footage from the pilot, was screened at the 1995 Anime Expo in Los Angeles, where it was taped via camcorder.
 This footage would later be uploaded to video sites such as YouTube.
 It was given the colloquial name of "Saban Moon" despite having no connection with Saban Entertainment save for Renaissance-Atlantic Entertainment, which worked with the company on Power Rangers.

-The pilot episode was considered lost media, and Solotoff was frequently contacted about the music video footage by people hoping to locate the full pilot.
+The pilot episode was assumed lost, and Solotoff was frequently contacted about the music video footage by people hoping to locate the full pilot.
 Rich Johnston covered the search for Bleeding Cool, noting that Solotoff was contacted approximately twice a week about the missing pilot.
 He further remarked that copyright would pose a potential barrier if the pilot were discovered, as the holders would need to grant their permission for the pilot to be shared, and that the copyright owner was believed to be Toei.

 The pilot's script and animation cels were uncovered in Los Angeles in 2012, after a storage locker believed to have been owned by producer and animator Raymond Iacovacci was auctioned off.
 The buyer placed the script and cels on eBay.
 After the pilot failed, Iacovacci was given the scripts and animation cels for safekeeping.
 In 2018, Kotaku's Cecilia D'Anastasio wrote an article about her research into the unaired pilot episode.
 She interviewed Solotoff and Frank Ward, then president of Renaissance Atlantic, who made her aware of the Team Angel proof of concept.
 At the time of D'Anastasio's investigation, Ward believed that she was looking for footage of Team Angel, the second attempt made to bring a live-action Sailor Moon to fruition.
 He informed D'Anastasio that he still had a copy of the proof of concept and screened it for the journalist, who had been expecting Solotoff's pilot episode.
 Further discussion between D'Anastasio, Solotoff, and Ward resulted in both men stating that they were unaware if any of the pilot's footage still existed or where it might be found.
 The footage for the second proof of concept, which had never been previously publicly released, was published via Kotaku.

 In 2022, YouTuber Ray Mona published a two-part documentary series on the history of Sailor Moon being brought to Western audiences, the pilot's creation, and her search for the episode on her channel, entitled "The Western World of Sailor Moon".
 Assisted in her search by D'Anastasio, Ray Mona was able to locate a copy of the pilot in the Library of Congress; the second part of the documentary discussed her search for the pilot and petitioning for access, as well as the pilot in its entirety.
 Ray Mona was granted permission by Ward to access the pilot and release it on YouTube.